Action Hallucination in Generative Vision-Language-Action Models: Low-Level Action Hallucinations

 Hence, as precision tightens ($\delta \to 0$), any policy that maintains $H_\theta(s;\delta)\le \eta$ must either \emph{fold} space ($N_\delta \to \infty$) or \emph{collapse} volume locally ($\sigma_*(\delta) \to 0$). \end{restatable}

-Theorem~\ref{thm:precision-trilemma} (proof in Appendix~\ref{app:trilemma}) shows that near the tube, the induced action density satisfies $p(a\mid s)\ \lesssim\ N_\delta \cdot \rho_Z^{\max}\cdot \sigma_*(\delta)^{-d}$ so the two architectural mechanisms to increase density are: \begin{enumerate} \item {Collapse (Jacobian contraction):} make $\sigma_*(\delta)$ small so $F$ compresses latent volume into a tiny region of action space. \item {Fold (many-to-one decoding):} make $N_\delta$ large so that many disjoint latent regions decode to the same actions. \end{enumerate} If neither occurs, the policy cannot place enough mass in the tube and will hallucinate actions.
+Theorem~\ref{thm:precision-trilemma} (proof in Appendix~\ref{app:trilemma}) shows that near the tube, the induced action density satisfies $p(a\mid s)\ \lesssim\ N_\delta \cdot \rho_Z^{\max}\cdot \sigma_*(\delta)^{-d}$ so the two architectural mechanisms to increase density are: (i) \textbf{Collapse} {(Jacobian contraction):} make $\sigma_*(\delta)$ small so $F$ compresses latent volume into a tiny region of action space; or (ii) \textbf{Fold} {(many-to-one decoding):} make $N_\delta$ large so that many disjoint latent regions decode to the same actions.
+If neither occurs, the policy cannot place enough mass in the tube and will hallucinate actions.
 In short, as $\delta\to 0$, the generative policy must either collapse, fold, or hallucinate.

-Modern VLAs (as in Fig. \ref{fig:vla}) typically use flow-matching or DDIM to generate actions.
-These are diffeomorphic generators so folding is not possible ($N_\delta=1$) and meeting the density requirement at tight tolerances \emph{requires} {Jacobian collapse}.
+Modern VLAs often use flow-matching to generate actions.
+In theory, these are diffeomorphic generators with invertible steps so folding is not possible ($N_\delta=1$) and meeting the density requirement at tight tolerances {requires} {Jacobian collapse}.
 These methods apply a sequence of ``refinement'' (or denoising) steps and Corollary~\ref{cor:k-step-tradeoff} below (proof in Appendix~\ref{app:subsec:kstep-tradeoff}) shows that to maintain a fixed hallucination rate at increasingly tight tolerances, a flow-like policy must either accumulate sufficient latent-space contraction across its $K$ refinement steps or allow individual steps to become increasingly ill-conditioned.